victoriacheng15/frontend-mentor-challenges/tip-calculator-app/README.md

-# FTip calculator app solution
+# Tip calculator app solution

 The challenge is to build out this [Tip calculator app challenge](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX) and get it looking as close to the design as possible.